ghasemel/Qt-Sharp/README.md

-# An samll financial application (called Sharp) in Qt
+# base for financial application (called Sharp) in Qt